microsoft/Power-Fx/docs/regular-expressions.md

 | Word breaks | `\b` and `\B`, using the Unicode definition of letters `[\p{Ll}\p{Lu}\p{Lt}\p{Lo}\p{Nd}\p{Pc}\p{Lm}]`. |

 `$` will match the end of a line, including any trailing `\r\n`, `\r` or `\n`.

+Lookahead and lookbehind assertions cannot contain submatches or unlimited quantifiers within, and cannot be used with a quantifier outside.

 ### Character classes